83Deadlock/Operating-Systems-C/README.md

 ------------------------------------------------//-----------------------------------------------------

-Practical work on Operating Systems, CU of the 2nd year of the Integrated Master in Computer Engineering at Univerisdade do Minho.
+Practical work on Operating Systems, course unit of the 2nd year of the Integrated Master in Computer Engineering at Univerisdade do Minho.

 The project is a command execution interface between one or more clients and a server.